 The abbreviated menu is inspired, the “continental Southern” Robyn described.
-It’s Southern food with refinement to be sure, but it also includes some of the more simple favorites such as fried green tomatoes, fried pickles and fried chicken.
-Lest you think the commonality among everything on the menu is “fried,” the menu also includes entrees you might not necessarily expect at a Southern restaurant–dishes such as a Nicoise salad featuring blackened tuna and a Balsamic vinaigrette.
+It’s Southern food with refinement to be sure, but it also includes some of the more simple favorites such as fried green tomatoes and fried chicken.
+Lest you think the commonality among everything on the menu is “fried,” the menu also includes entrees you might not necessarily expect at a Southern restaurant–dishes such as a warm goat cheese salad.

-Robyn recommends the shrimp stack which to her “amazement and palate’s delight” provided “an explosion of flavors to die for, something you might find in a five-star restaurant (without the five-star price or attitude).”
-The shrimp stack is available for lunch or dinner, but not for Sunday brunch which as it happens was when Kim and I first visited.
+Robyn recommends the shrimp stack (not on the menu we perused during our October, 2021 visit) which to her “amazement and palate’s delight” provided “an explosion of flavors to die for, something you might find in a five-star restaurant (without the five-star price or attitude).”
+The shrimp stack was available for lunch or dinner, but not for Sunday brunch which as it happens was when Kim and I first visited.
 The brunch menu is limited in terms of the number of items available, but limitless in its surprises and the culinary contentment it elicits.

-With today’s inflation the phrase “as tough as a two dollar steak” should probably be replaced by “as tough as a twenty dollar steak.”
-The Hollar’s brunch menu features a New York Steak and Eggs for five dollars less than that, but this steak isn’t tough in the least.
+2 August 2009: With today’s inflation the phrase “as tough as a two dollar steak” should probably be replaced by “as tough as a twenty dollar steak.”
+An occasional Hollar’s brunch menu offering features a New York Steak and Eggs for five dollars less than that, but this steak isn’t tough in the least.
 It’s a tender and juicy steak–about eight-ounces–seasoned to perfection with nary any gristle.
 In addition to the two eggs, this plate includes some of the very best grits I’ve ever had.
 If you’ve never had good grits, you’ve never had Josh Novak’s smoked gouda grits which have a texture and flavor unlike any grits I can remember, even in Mississippi.

-When Fanny Flagg’s best-selling novel Fried Green Tomatoes at the Whistle Stop Cafe was published in 1987, it inspired many restaurants to try their hand at preparing this Southern favorite.
-Most failed miserably, but The Hollar has perfected the formula–fried green tomatoes lightly coated with cornmeal crust so that when you bite into them, only the outer layer is crunchy while the insides retain a juicy tomato flavor.
+30 October 2021: When Fanny Flagg’s best-selling novel Fried Green Tomatoes at the Whistle Stop Cafe was published in 1987, it inspired many restaurants to try their hand at preparing this Southern favorite.
+Most failed miserably, but The Hollar has perfected the formula–fried green tomatoes lightly coated with cornmeal crust so that when you bite into them, only the outer layer is crunchy while the insides retain a juicy green tomato flavor.
 One of the ways to appreciate the fried green tomatoes best is on a biscuit with fried eggs.
-Wow!
-Aside from my mom’s chokecherry jelly, I’ve never had anything better on a biscuit.

-The Hollar’s lunch menu even offers a fried green tomato salad, one of five salads featured (the others being a Nicoise salad with seared tuna, a crispy chicken salad, a crispy shrimp salad and for vegetarians, a sauteed tempeh salad).
-When available, the best salad may well be a warm goat cheese salad (pictured above).
+10 July 2010: The Hollar’s lunch menu offers three salads featured.
+When available, the best salad may well be a warm goat cheese salad (pictured below).
 This is a work of edible as well as aesthetic art showcasing a variety of greens, berries (black berries, strawberries, blueberries and raspberries), cherry tomatoes, sliced cucumbers, roasted red peppers and grilled chevre (goat cheese) from the South Mountain Dairy in Cedar Crest.

 This is a sensational salad!
 Served with house-made vinaigrette and Ranch dressings, it is a compilation of scintillating ingredients as fresh and delicious as possible.
 The goat cheese is mild, creamy and only slightly sour, the way it should be.
 It emboldens and complements the other ingredients, especially the berries.
 The grilled red peppers are lightly marinated and have a sweet, ripened quality that renders them delicious.
 The berries are an interesting and pleasant addition, bringing an element of tartness to the salad.

-One of the highlights of our eight years living in Mississippi was in discovering a region in which fried chicken was practically a religion.
+30 October 2021: One of the highlights of our eight years living in Mississippi was in discovering a region in which fried chicken was practically a religion.
 We’ve missed the golden-hued, crispy coating which enrobes perfectly fried and delicate chicken so good it makes adults swoon with ecstasy.
-The Hollar’s rendition, though not traditional bone-in chicken, is the best we’ve found in New Mexico.
-An entree of crispy chicken with cheese grits and grilled asparagus nearly elicited carnal responses of delight.
-The white meat chicken breasts were moist and delicious with an exquisite coating reminiscent of the fabulous Southern-fried chicken we enjoyed often.
-Better still, it is served with the aforementioned Bordelaise sauce which presents the qualities of richness and elegance.
+The Hollar’s rendition, though not traditional bone-in chicken, is among the best we’ve found in New Mexico.
+An entree of crispy chicken with cheese grits, fresh vegetables and the aforementioned lavender Bechamel dressing nearly elicited carnal responses of delight.
+The white meat chicken was moist and delicious with an exquisite coating reminiscent of the fabulous Southern-fried chicken we enjoyed often.

 The smoked gouda cheese grits are outstanding, better than any grits we enjoyed in the Deep South–much better.
 I’d make the drive from Rio Rancho to Madrid just for the grits.
-Then there’s the grilled asparagus which appears to have been marinated in a Balsamic sauce of some sorts.
-The asparagus spears are tender and as fresh as they are in spring.
+Then there’s the fresh vegetables which are tailor-made for the lavender Bechamel dressing.
 Aficionados of fried chicken won’t do better in New Mexico than this plate!